 If the shareholder submits its postal vote by proxy, a written and dated power of attorney signed by the shareholder must be attached to the postal voting form.
+The period of validity of the power of attorney may be specified for a maximum of five years from the date of issue.
 Proxy forms are available on the company's website www.bong.com.
-If the shareholder is a legal person, a registration certificate or other authorization document must be attached to the form.